AdobeDocs/campaign-classic.en/help/delivery/using/sms-protocol.md

 content-type: reference
 topic-tags: configuring-channels
 ---
 # SMS connector protocol and settings {#sms-connector-protocol}

 >[!NOTE]
 >
+>The **SMS connector protocol and settings** for Adobe Campaign Standard can be found in this [page](https://experienceleague.adobe.com/docs/campaign-standard/using/administrating/configuring-sms/sms-protocol.html#administrating).
+>
->In this page, all references to details about the protocol, field names and values are based on the [SMPP 3.4 specification](https://smpp.org/SMPP_v3_4_Issue1_2.pdf).
+>Through this document, all references to details about the protocol, field names and values refer to the [SMPP 3.4 specification](https://smpp.org/SMPP_v3_4_Issue1_2.pdf).

 ## Overview {#overview}

+SMS might be limited to sending short text messages with no formatting but its simplicity makes it a valuable communication channel.

 There are two main ways to send an SMS: